Writing goals are important, and you don’t need us to tell you that (no matter where you are in your book writing process).

 You can choose how you want to set up your goals.
-When setting my own goals, I start with the big picture then work backwards to help navigate what course of action needs to be taken to reach the overall goal.
+When setting my own writing goals, I start with the big picture and work backwards to help navigate what course of action needs to be taken to reach the overall goal.

 For example, during your early writing stage, a goal might be to create a detailed outline of one chapter per day.
 After 10-12 days (or however many chapters are in your book), you have a complete outline to take with you to the next step in your writing process.

-If you are further along and weeks away from your Launch Week, start by setting your launch date then work backwards and plan the weeks prior accordingly.
+If you are further along and weeks away from your book launch, start by setting your launch date and work backwards to plan the weeks prior accordingly.

 With the big picture in mind, I break it down into smaller goals: first weekly, then daily.
 This helps me know what needs to get done each day in order to stay on track with my ultimate goal.

 You may find that writing your goals on paper is the easy part, but following through is the challenge.
 You’re not alone!

 Here are some tips to help you stay on track with your writing goals: